Rarder44/OWON-GUI/README.md

 - Lock and unlock manual control on the device even when connected via serial port
 - Real-time reading and display of voltage, current, and power output
 - High-frequency data acquisition with CSV export support
-- Responsive and lightweight GUI built with .NET (WPF)
+- Responsive and lightweight GUI built with .NET ([Avalonia UI](https://avaloniaui.net/))
-- Configurable serial port parameters (baud rate, COM port selection, etc.)
-- Automatic reconnection and error handling for stable operation

 ---

 ## Usage

-1. Connect your Owon SPE6103 to the PC via USB or serial cable.
+1. Connect your Owon SPE6103 to the PC via USB.
 2. Launch the tool and select the correct COM port.
 3. Connect

+---

+## TODO:
+- Configurable serial port parameters (baud rate, COM port selection, etc.)
+- Automatic reconnection and error handling for stable operation

 ---